 With over 25 years of experience in retreading, Radburg is the largest Romanian tyre manufacturer, importer and exporter.
 Our activity was born from the desire to produce locally and sustainably, to support the country’s economy and protect the environment.

-Our production process consists of maintaining high standards by using trained personnel and advanced technologies.
+The production process consists of maintaining high standards by using trained personnel and advanced technologies.
 We have the technology to retread passenger car tyres, 4×4 tyres, commercial van tyres, and commercial truck tyres.
 The quality standards of our retreaded tyres are recognized and constantly proven by our customers’ satisfaction in the national and international market.

 Both the hot and cold retreading have a series of steps, from selecting the right tyres to the final inspection.